tulane-cmps6610-fall-2025/problem-set-03-arturoAltamirano/answers.md

     5. We then iterate to the next list in the list of lists and continue this process within the recursive structure

     I don't believe this would change the asymptotic notation or work calculation, but would have a significant effect on the average runtime.

-    Since we are still operating iteratively, only on a much larger input.
+    **work = O(n<sup>2</sup>)**

+    **span = O(n<sup>2</sup>)**

 - **2c.**

-    It is my understanding that an iterative approach must be used when order is neccesary to be preserved.
+    An iterative approach must be used when order is neccesary to be preserved or associativity becomes a concern.

-    I feel as though the nested nature of my second solution enables potential for parralell iterative approaches on all lists, with some sort of intermediary structure to store their respective orderings between them.
+    I feel as though the nested nature of my second solution enables potential for parralell iterative approaches on all lists, with some sort of intermediary structure to store their respective orderings between them, but I cannot think of the composition of such a solution.

 - **3b.**

-    This recursive iteration has a singular comparison (n - 1) and an addition operation (+1).
+    This recursive iteration has a singular comparison (n - 1) and an addition operation (+1)

+    it can be denoted as:

         T(n) = T(n - 1) + c * 1